Our Picks for the Best PayPal Betting Sites

 PayPal vs Play+ Prepaid Card

 Prepaid cards are getting increasingly popular since you can buy and use them anonymously.
 Think of them as gift vouchers you can redeem at online sports betting sites.
 They have much more restricted limits than PayPal and can’t be used to withdraw.
-The Play+ prepaid card can be funded with credit/debit cards too, but it doesn’t beat the reach or benefits of PayPal.
+The Play+ prepaid card can be funded with credit/debit cards, too, but it doesn’t beat the reach or benefits of PayPal.
 On the positive side, you can withdraw money if you’ve applied and got your Play+ prepaid physical card.

 PayPal vs ACH/eCheck